 Over 97% of internet users research local business online before they make a purchase decision.
 If you don’t have a professional looking website, then you are going to limit your business’ potential and miss out on customers.

 Until recently if often cost several thousand dollars to get a professional to build your site.
-But with today’s easy to use DIY website builders you can now have a professional quality small business website up in under an hour.
+But with today’s easy to use DIY website builders like Weebly you can now have a professional quality small business website up in under an hour.

 Why We Recommend Getting a Weebly Website

 You can build a professional looking 4-5 page Weebly website in under an hour.
 It is cheap (sometimes even free), easy-to-use, has plenty of features, has good customer service, and has a solid online store option.